tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ For the rest of this battle, or until you are hit by an attack that targets AC, your cloak’s bonus applies to your AC as well as your PD.

 **Quirk:** You move as though carrying a heavy weight.

 ---

+#### Two Worlds Cloak

+_Recharge 16+:_ When you teleport, you may bring one extra passenger along with you, wrapped in the voluminous folds of this purple silk cloak.

+**Quirk:** Emotional obsession with your extra passenger.

+---